Ryan Tannehill: 2023

 Tannehill returned as the starting quarterback for the Titans in 2023, despite competition from Malik Willis and rookie Will Levis.

+Tannehill returned from injury in the season-opener against the Saints and finished the narrow 16–15 road loss with 198 passing yards and three interceptions.
+In the next game against the Chargers, he bounced back, completing 20-of-24 passes for 246 yards and a touchdown while also rushing for a 12-yard touchdown during the 27–24 overtime victory.
+Two weeks later against the Bengals, Tannehill completed 18-of-25 passes for 240 yards, a touchdown, and an interception in the 27–3 blowout victory.

-In Week 6, Tannehill suffered a high ankle sprain and missed the next two games.
-During that span, Levis filled in as the starter and led the team to a 28–23 win over the Falcons in his first start, but lost to the Steelers 20–16 in Week 9.
+During Week 6 against the Ravens in London, Tannehill threw for 76 yards and an interception before leaving the eventual 24–16 loss in the fourth quarter with a high ankle sprain.
+He missed the next two games as a result.
+In that span, Levis filled in as the starter and led the team to a Week 8 28–23 victory over the Falcons in his first start, but the Titans lost to the Steelers on the road 20–16 the following week.

-In Week 10, head coach Mike Vrabel announced that Levis would be the Titans starting quarterback moving forward and that Tannehill would be his backup.
-Tannehill started two of the Titans' last three games due to injuries to Levis, including a 28–20 Week 18 win where he passed for 168 yards and 2 touchdowns to eliminate division rivals the Jacksonville Jaguars from the playoffs.
+On November 7, 2023, head coach Mike Vrabel announced that Levis would be the Titans' starting quarterback moving forward and that Tannehill would be the backup.
+Due to injuries to Levis, Tannehill started two of the Titans' last three games, including a Week 18 28–20 victory over the Jaguars, where he threw for 168 yards and two touchdowns to eliminate the Jaguars from the playoffs.

-Tannehill went 3–5 in his 8 starts in 2023, as the Titans finished 6–11 and last place in the AFC South.
-He passed for 1,616 yards, 4 touchdowns, and 7 interceptions along with 74 rushing yards and a touchdown.
+Tannehill finished the 2023 season with 1,616 passing yards, four touchdowns, and seven interceptions to go along with 17 carries for 74 yards and a touchdown in 10 games and eight starts.

 Retirement

-On November 12, 2025, Tannehill announced his retirement from the NFL, stating "…that ship has sailed."
+On November 12, 2025, Tannehill announced his retirement from the NFL.